Netflix-Skunkworks/StethoscopeMobile/docs/DEVICE_COLLECTION.md

 In the encoded JSON sent with the app link the following three parameters must be included:
 * r: Return url where the app will re-open with the device query response.
 Generally this will be the location of the current window.
-* q: Query, this is a GraphQL query that contains the information about the device that you would like to recieve back.
+* q: Query, this is a GraphQL query that contains the information about the device that you would like to receive back.
 * p: Policy, this is a JSON defined policy that describes the desired state of a device.